YerCodeWorld/edu-practice-displays/README.md

 ## Overview

-'eduquizz' is a TypeScript-based library that provides customizable quiz components and interactive educational exercises.
-The library offers a variety of quiz types including standards like multiple choice, matching, categorization, fill-in-the-blanks, and new, creative types that may catch anybody's eye.
-Each varierty has its own set of variation that can make the quizz like a completely different thing as well.
+'Eduquizz' is a TypeScript-based library that provides quiz components and interactive educational exercises.
+The library offers a variety of quiz types including standards like multiple choice, matching, categorization, fill-in-the-blanks and much, much more.
+Each variety has its own set of variations, which each feels like its own unique thing.

 ## Features

-- **Multiple Quiz Types**: MCQ, matching, categorization, blanks, true/false, and manual input
+- **Multiple Quiz Types**: MCQ, matching, categorization, blanks, true/false, manual input, etc
 - **Custom Web Components**: Letter picker, color picker, and global input components
 - **Themeable**: Accepts CSS variables for dynamic theming
 - **Framework Agnostic**: Uses vanilla HTML/CSS + Typescript, works anywhere with simple wrappers